Advocates call on Pa. officials to reduce inmate population amid coronavirus outbreak

 In a letter, the ACLU of Pennsylvania, the Abolitionist Law Society, and the Amistad Law Project asked Gov. Tom Wolf to grant medical furloughs and release elderly inmates along with those who have complex medical needs.

-But in a phone interview Monday, Wetzel, the corrections secretary, said simply releasing inmates wasn’t a viable option.
-He said there needs to be reentry policies and procedures in place, and that takes time.
+On Monday, Wetzel, the corrections secretary, said in an interview that simply releasing inmates wasn’t a viable option.
+He said there need to be reentry policies and procedures in place, and that takes time.

 “But it’s not so simple.
 Release them to what?
 Do they have a place to go?
 Do they have health care?
 There’s a bunch of considerations,” he said.